-5 CONCLUSION
+5 Conclusion

 Recent advances in three-dimensional displays, real-time texturing and computer graphics hardware as well as the increasing availability of rendering and animation software tools have resulted in an increased demand for photo realistic 3D virtual reality city models.
-In our opinion this demand can only be satisfied by a highly efficient capture of urban scenes, which presumes the integrated use of multiple data sources.
-We have presented an approach, which uses 2D ground plans and a laser DSM to derive 3D building geometry automatically, whereas texture is taken from terrestrial photographs.
-Thus, model acquisition time was reduced considerably compared to a pure terrestrial approach.
+This demand can only be satisfied by a highly efficient capture of urban scenes, which - in our opinion - presumes the integrated use of multiple data sources.
+Aiming on that purpose we have presented an approach using 2D ground plans and a laser DSM to derive 3D building geometry automatically, whereas texture is taken from terrestrial photographs.